Cosmo3DFlow: Wavelet Flow Matching for Spatial-to-Spectral Compression in Reconstructing the Early Universe: Experiments

+\textbf{Data generation budget.} Because we utilize a subset of the publicly available Quijote suite~\cite{villaescusa-navarroQuijoteSimulations2020}, no local compute budget was required to generate the training data.
+For context, generating the original simulation suite required approximately 35 million CPU core-hours.

-\textbf{Density Field Construction: } The 3D matter density fields were constructed from the $N$-body simulation snapshots using the \texttt{Pylians} library~\cite{Pylians} following~\cite{legin2024posterior}.
-For the late-time snapshots at $z=0$, we employed the Piecewise Cubic Spline (PCS) mass assignment scheme to minimize aliasing and ensure a high-fidelity representation of the non-linear cosmic web.
-For the initial conditions at $z=127$, we utilized the Cloud-in-Cell (CIC) scheme, which is sufficient for the low-contrast fluctuations at high redshift.
-Each density field was computed at three resolutions ($32^3$, $64^3$, and $128^3$) and converted into the dimensionless overdensity field, $\delta(\mathbf{x}) = \rho(\mathbf{x})/\bar{\rho} - 1$, to serve as the input and target for our generative models.
+\textbf{Density Field Construction.} The 3D matter density fields are constructed from the $N$-body simulation snapshots using the Pylians library~\cite{2018ascl.soft11008V} following~\cite{leginPosteriorSamplingInitial2024}.
+For the late-time snapshots at $z=0$, we employ the Piecewise Cubic Spline mass assignment scheme to minimize aliasing and ensure a high-fidelity representation of the non-linear cosmic web.
+For the initial conditions at $z=127$, we use the Cloud-in-Cell (CIC) scheme, which is sufficient for the low-contrast fluctuations at high redshift.
+Each density field is computed at three resolutions ($32^3$, $64^3$, and $128^3$) and converted into the dimensionless overdensity field, $\delta = \rho/\bar{\rho} - 1$, to serve as the input and target for our generative models.
 We apply a logarithmic transformation to the $z=0$ observation fields due to their high dynamic range.
 Both fields are standardized afterwards for model training.